SuperOfficeDocs/superoffice-docs/docs/en/diary/learn/screen/week.md

 title: Week tab
 description: Week tab
 author: SuperOffice RnD
-so.date: 07.04.2022
+so.date: 02.27.2023
-keywords: CRM
+keywords: diary, follow-up
-so.topic: help
+so.topic: reference
 language: en
 ---

 # The Week tab

 The **Week** tab displays one week at a time.
-It is divided into columns, one for each day of the week.
+There is one column for each day of the week and hourly time intervals along the left edge.

 ![Diary screen, the Week tab -screenshot][img2]